 The installer will now check that everything is in order and will show the final step.
 You can check the box next to Show Advanced Options to expand it.

-You will notice that MOJO Marketplace has already given your site a title ‘My Site’.
-It will be using your email address as the username and entered a random strong password.
+You will notice that MOJO Marketplace has already given your site the title ‘My Site’.
+It will be using your email address as the username and enter a random strong password.
 You can change all these settings.
 You also need to check the terms and conditions checkbox.

 Once you are done, you can click on the Install Now button.

 Your installation will begin, and you will be able to see a progress bar.
 It will take only a few minutes.
 You need to wait on this page for it to finish.